 On FluentU, you can build your confidence by brushing up on different areas of travel vocabulary with real French videos no matter your level.

 You can easily search videos by level and subject, so you can brush up on areas of French culture that interest you to get inspired for your trip.
-For example, beginners can hear how to speak with a hotel receptionist or learn when to use tu and vous, while advanced learners can take a virtual tour of Quebec or get a famous French YouTuber’s take on the French train system.
+For example, beginners can hear how to speak with a hotel receptionist or learn when to use tu and vous, while advanced learners can get a famous French YouTuber’s take on the French train system.

 Every video comes with interactive subtitles.
 Click or tap any word for an instant definition, isolated pronunciation, memorable picture and grammar info.
 There are also flashcards and fun quizzes to make sure you remember all the words you’ve learned.

 Watch the videos above (and the full video library) with all the learning features for free with a FluentU trial.